dice-group/LargeRDFBench/README.md

 ### Benchmark Queries

 LargeRDFBench comprise of a total of 40 queries (both SPARQL 1.0 and SPARQL 1.1 versions) for SPARQL endpoint federation approaches.
-The 40 queries are divided into four different types : 14 simple queries (from [FedBench](https://code.google.com/p/fbench/ )), 10 complex queries, 8 large data queries, and 8 complex+high data sources queries.
+The 40 queries are divided into four different types : 14 simple queries (S1-S14 from [FedBench](https://code.google.com/p/fbench/ )), 10 complex queries (C1-C10), 8 large data queries (L1-L8), and 8 complex+high data sources (CH1-CH8) queries.
 The detail of these queries is given in table below.
 All of the queries can be downloaded from ([SPARQL 1.0](http://goo.gl/Z57W8P ), [SPARQL 1.1](http://goo.gl/hnJ8D3)).
 The queries full results can be downloaded from [here](http://goo.gl/8tX1Pa ).

 |LargeRDFBench SPARQL Endpoint Federation Queries ([SPARQL 1.0](http://goo.gl/Z57W8P), [ SPARQL 1.1](http://goo.gl/hnJ8D3)), Complete Queries [Results](http://goo.gl/8tX1Pa) |
 <div style="text-align:center"><img src ="https://sites.google.com/site/saleemsweb/swsa-award/stats.png" /></div>
+The highlighted complex + high data sources queries (CH1-CH8) are included in the extension of LargeRDFBench.

 Further advanced queries features can be found [here](http://goo.gl/eeW5W0 ) and discussed in the LargeRDFBench paper.
 The mean triple pattern selectivities along with complete details, for all of the LargeRDFBench queries can be found [here](https://docs.google.com/document/d/1mFSgq4YzsMmpfRC0TsvaddJbW506BqAo7omY2XibF2Y/edit?usp=sharing ).